solidi/writing/43-in-software-when-an-engineer-exits-the-team.md

 My personal reflections and perspective on when a team member leaves the team for a new opportunity.

-Special thanks to the many people that gave feedback - Danielle Arcuri, József Pallagi, Steve Guyer, Kamal Shaham, and others.
+Special thanks to the many people that gave feedback - Danielle Arcuri, József Pallagi, Steve Guyer, Kamal Shaham, Douglas J Arcuri, and others.

 #softwaredevelopment #softwareengineering #software #learning #career #relationships #mangement #people